eli64s/readme-ai/docs/configuration/project_logo.md

 - When using LLM-generated logos, you may want to generate several options to choose from.
 - Consider how the logo will look alongside your project's badges and other README content.
 - If your project is part of a larger organization or ecosystem, consider using a logo that aligns with that branding.

-!!! info "Note on LLM-Generated Logos"
-The quality and relevance of LLM-generated logos can vary.
-It's a good idea to review and potentially edit the generated logo to ensure it meets your project's needs.